aprevatte/COVID19-API/README.md

 }
 ```

+## `live`

-The live function is used to return all live confirmed cases (10 minute
+The `live` function is used to return all live confirmed cases (10
-increments) for the country of interest.
-These live counts are updated
+minute increments) for the country of interest.
+These live counts are
-every 10 minutes.
+updated every 10 minutes.

 ``` r
 live <- function(country) {